Conditions Bird flu (avian influenza)

 Bird flu is caused by influenza A viruses, various subtypes of which are found in both animals and humans.
 Influenza viruses are classified based on two groups of proteins: hemagglutinin (H proteins) and neuraminidase (N proteins).
 Bird flu viruses that can currently be transmitted to humans largely fall into subtypes H5N1, H5N6, H7N9 and H9N2.

 In nature, influenza A viruses are primarily found in wild waterfowl.
 As birds become infected via droppings, the viruses can also be transmitted to domestic poultry.
 Mildly pathogenic virus types spread rapidly without the birds developing clear symptoms of an infection.
-However, there are also highly pathogenic variants within the subtypes H5 and H7, which can lead to mass deaths in poultry farms and among some wild bird species.
+However, there are also highly pathogenic variants within the subtypes H5 and H7, which can lead to mass deaths, especially of chickens and turkeys but also of certain wild bird species.

-Both virus variants can cause serious illness in humans, who primarily contract the disease through close contact with infected birds and their droppings – by inhaling virus-containing dust particles or through direct contact with the hands (smear infection).
-Most cases affect people outside Europe who work on poultry farms, in poultry markets or in slaughterhouses.
+Both virus variants can cause serious illness in humans.
+Other mammals can also contract the viruses.
+For example, pigs, cows, dogs, cats, foxes, otters and seals.
+Infections are primarily caused by close contact with infected birds and their droppings.
+It is also possible to contract the viruses through close contact with infected dairy cows.
+Transmission occurs through the inhalation of dust particles that contain the virus or as a smear infection via the hands.
+In the case of infected dairy cows, unpasteurized milk is the main transmission medium.
+Most cases affect people outside Europe who work on poultry farms, in poultry markets, on dairy farms or in slaughterhouses.
 Very few cases of human-to-human transmission have been recorded to date.

 How common is bird flu?

 To date, there have been no recorded cases of bird flu in humans in Germany.
-Despite this, repeated cases of highly pathogenic, subtype H5 influenza A viruses have been recorded in poultry and wild birds over the last five years.
-Accordingly, infection is also possible in Germany as wild birds can introduce the viruses at any time.
+Despite this, repeated cases of highly pathogenic, subtype H5 influenza A viruses have been recorded in poultry and wild birds in recent years.
+Accordingly, infection is also possible in Germany as wild birds can carry the viruses year-round.

 What is the outlook for bird flu?